INTERESTING FACTS ABOUT MERCURY !!!

 Mercury, Venus, Earth and Mars are known as the Inner Planets, because they are the planets nearest the Sun.
 These planets are all made up of the same kind of materials -rocks and metals, while they also have a solid outer surface called the crust.

 Mercury is the second densest planet after Earth.
 This is due to the fact it is composed mainly of heavy metals and rock.
 (Dense means closely compacted).

 As Mercury is the fastest planet as it moves around the Sun, it was named after the Roman messenger, God Mercury.
 Mercury was the god of travelers.

 All planets names were given by the Romans who knew of seven bright objects in the sky: the Sun, the Moon, and the five brightest planets.
 They named them after their most important Gods.

 Every seven years or so, Mercury can be seen from Earth passing across the face of the Sun.

 The US Mariner 10 probe was the first spacecraft to visit Mercury.
-It set of in 1974, to take images of the planet.
-It discovered the planet is covered in large dents and hollows, called craters, which was caused by rocky objects in space, called asteroids, which crashed into the planet over time.
+It set of in 1974 to take images of the planet.
+It discovered the planet is covered in large dents and hollows, called craters.
+They were created by rocky objects in space, called asteroids, that crashed into the planet over time.

 Mercury is the planet we know least about.
 The problem is that Mercury is really difficult to get to because of the Sun’s gravity.